-What is Cloacal Exstrophy?
+What Is Cloacal Exstrophy?

-Cloacal exstrophy is a rare congenital birth defect that occurs when the lower abdominal organs do not form properly during fetal development.
-Babies with this condition are born with organs outside the body, such as the bladder, small and large intestine.
-Additionally, the lower anterior abdominal wall, several abdominal structures – including the bladder, genitals and anus – are malformed or split in half.
+Cloacal exstrophy is a rare birth defect that happens when the organs in the lower part of the belly (abdomen) do not form the right way during fetal development.
+Babies with this condition are born with organs, such as the bladder or intestines, outside the body.
+Other organs, including the bladder, genitals and anus, may also be formed the wrong way or split in half.

-What are the Signs and Symptoms of Cloacal Exstrophy?
+What Are the Signs and Symptoms of Cloacal Exstrophy?

-What Causes Cloacal Exstrophy?The cause of cloacal exstrophy is unknown.
-Researchers have not linked the condition to any prenatal factors, so it is highly unlikely that the condition is preventable.
+The cause of cloacal exstrophy is not known.
+It has not been linked to any prenatal factors.
+This makes it highly unlikely that the condition can be prevented.

-How is Cloacal Exstrophy Diagnosed?
+How Is Cloacal Exstrophy Diagnosed?

 If the condition is suspected, your physician may refer you to a fetal center for a comprehensive evaluation and or order additional testing, including:

-- Anatomy ultrasound: A high-resolution ultrasound to confirm the diagnosis and assess for other anomalies
+- Anatomy ultrasound – a high-resolution ultrasound to confirm the diagnosis and assess for other anomalies

-- Fetal MRI: A non-invasive imaging technique to help provide additional details of the baby’s organs that may not have been visualized on ultrasound
+- Fetal MRI – a non-invasive imaging technique to help provide additional details of the baby’s organs that may not have been visualized on ultrasound

-- Fetal echocardiogram: A specialized ultrasound to evaluate the baby’s heart structure and function
+- Fetal echocardiogram – a specialized ultrasound to evaluate the baby’s heart structure and function

 - Amniocentesis: A medical procedure in which a small sample of the amniotic fluid that surrounds the baby in the womb is extracted and studied in the lab and tested for genetic abnormalities.
 The results could affect the treatment and overall outcomes.
 Also, amniocentesis can be used to confirm results of screening using cell-free fetal DNA.